Wil Myers Player Props: Reds vs. Phillies

 |Games w/1+ RBI

-- The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Phillies' 6.21 team ERA ranks 28th across all MLB pitching staffs.

-- The Phillies allowed the fifth-fewest home runs in baseball (150 total, 0.9 per game).
+- The Phillies rank 18th in baseball in home runs surrendered (10 total, 1.4 per game).

-- Wheeler (0-1) gets the start for the Phillies, his second of the season.
+- Falter (0-1) gets the starting nod for the Phillies, his second of the season.

-- His last time out came on Saturday against the Texas Rangers, when the righty tossed 4 1/3 innings, surrendering four earned runs while giving up seven hits.
+- The lefty last appeared on Sunday against the Texas Rangers, when he threw 5 1/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.